tevador/RandomJS/README.md

 * `Tevador.RandomJS.exe` - generates a random javascript program and prints it to standard output.
 Optional parameter is a 256-bit seed (64 hex characters).
 The generator reads its settings from the `ProgramOptions.xml` file.
 * `sandbox.js` - NodeJS sandbox for executing javascript.
 The sandbox must be running to use the 2 executables below.
 * `Tevador.RandomJS.Miner.exe` - runs the miner for about 60 seconds and shows the mining statistics.
 Optional parameter is a Monero block header template (152 hex characters).
 * `Tevador.RandomJS.Test.exe` - runs 1000 random programs and prints statistics.
-Optional parameter is the number of programs to be executed (default 1000).
+Run `Tevador.RandomJS.Test.exe -h` for a list of supported parameters.

 ### Windows
 #### Dependencies